Have you ever wondered what to say to your child instead of ‘stop crying?’

 It is never nice to feel alone, especially if you are feeling under par.
-Offering help is a way of showing you are on the same side, and you can work together.
-Growing up this is a great approach to show you have their back.
+Offering help is showing you are on the same side, and you can work together.
+Growing up, this is a great approach to show you have their back.

 Sometimes our emotions get the better of us, and we need a little time to process what is going on and how we feel.
-Firing 20 questions their way when they are sad is only going to confuse them and scramble their brains, which isn’t conducive to calm in frustrating situations.
+Firing 20 questions their way when they are sad will only confuse them and scramble their brains, which isn’t conducive to calm in frustrating situations.

-Although children’s minds are still growing, they are getting to know themselves as well as all the emotions they experience.
-Finding a little space in the house for quiet contemplation is always a nice idea, a small, quiet book corner with some fairy lights and soft cushions will calm excess energy.
-It can seem hard to step back and allow them to figure it out for themselves, but sometimes, it is what both they, and you, might need.
+Although children’s minds are still growing, they are getting to know themselves and all the emotions they experience.
+Finding a little space in the house for quiet contemplation is always a nice idea; a small, quiet book corner with some fairy lights and soft cushions will calm excess energy.
+It can seem hard to step back and allow them to figure it out for themselves, but sometimes, it is what both they and you might need.